symfony-cmf/symfony-cmf-docs/bundles/routing_auto/customization.rst

 ~~~~~~~~~~~~~~~

 The goal of a ``TokenProvider`` class is to provide values for tokens in the
 URI schema.
-Such values can be derived form the object for which the route
+Such values can be derived from the object for which the route
 is being generated, or from the environment (e.g. the you could use the
 current locale in the route).